AksharaKunda2004/Amazon-Clone/README.md

 **Project Overview**
 This project is a front-end replica of Amazon's website, designed for desktop screens only.
 It includes:

-a.
-A responsive navigation bar
-b.
-A product listing page with a grid layout
-c.
-A shopping cart UI (static, no functionality)
-d.
-Cross-browser compatibility for a consistent experience
+Designed and structured the layout using flexbox and grid, ensuring a visually appealing and well-organized interface.
+Implemented key components such as the navigation bar, product listing pages, and shopping cart UI.
+Focused on cross-browser compatibility and maintaining a clean, professional design optimized for larger screens.

 **Technologies Used**
 HTML – Structure of the website